Brett Easterbrook

-Brett Easterbrook is an American politician in Alabama.
+Brett Easterbrook (born October 10, 1963) is an American politician in Alabama.
 Easterbrook is a Republican member of Alabama House of Representatives for District 65.

 Education

 Easterbrook earned a Bachelor of Science degree from Auburn University in 1989.

 Career

 Before entering politics, Easterbrook worked as an accountant for Mauldin & Jenkins from 1989 to 1991.
 He then worked as a contractor for Easterbrook Homes from 2005 to 2009.

 Currently, he is on the Education Policy Committee, Insurance Committee, State Government Committee, and the Transportation, Infrastructure and Utilities Committee in the Alabama House of Representatives.

 Personal life

 Easterbrook was born in Casper, Wyoming on October 10, 1963.
 Currently he resides in Four Point, Alabama with his wife, Betsy.